hugetim/empathy-room/docs/index.md

 ## Vision

-To be able to find someone to exchange empathy with via videochat, whenever you choose.
+To make it possible to find someone to exchange empathy with via videochat at any time, in a way that complements--rather than undermines--in-person communities.

 ## Current Status